 The Centre for the Environment brings together researchers from across disciplines with partners from government, industry and communities to support and promote real-world solutions for environmental challenges.
 Our research actively embraces the human dimensions of governance and decision-making as opportunities for change.

-We are developing hard and soft environmental engineering solutions across a range of marine and terrestrial landscapes.
+We are developing hard and soft environmental monitoring and remediation solutions across a range of marine and terrestrial landscapes.

 COVID-19 and human-wildlife conflict